7purplebulls/finance-opt-tools/doc/source/stdlib/models.rst

 .. function:: optimize(M)

-	Optimizes the Model M using the specified solver, and returns a Tuple of the Objective Value and an Array of the Weights
+	Optimizes the model ``M`` using the specified solver, and returns a tuple of the objective value and an array of the weights.